 Video Format for Instagram: In-Feed, Stories, IGTV, and Ads

-According to Shutterstock, Instagram’s advertising revenue has increased dramatically in the past few years, totaling in at 6.84 billion dollars in 2018.
-This is 11 times more than it’s annual revenue of .63 billion dollars in 2015.
+According to Shutterstock, Instagram’s advertising revenue has increased dramatically in the past few years totaling in at about 20 billion in 2019.
+This is over 31 times more than it’s annual revenue of .63 billion dollars in 2015.

-This makes Instagram one of the top platforms for marketing for companies trying to target young, trendy audiences with their products and services.
+This makes Instagram one of the top platforms for marketing for companies trying to target young, trendy, and global audiences with their products and services.
 Because there is so much potential for profit in IG, you can bet that brands are competing to put out the best advertising content they can create.

-On the other hand, video is huge right now, and it’s only expected to get more popular in the coming years.
-By the end of 2019, 80% of global Internet consumption will be video content.
+At the same time, video is huge right now, and it’s only expected to get more popular in the coming years.
+By the end of 2020, 82% of global Internet traffic will be video streaming and download.